kalie-11/sesame_workshop_project/DECISION_MEMO.md

 -I did not examine household ratings which could be tracked over time and network.

+-I did not include testing in this model.
+In the actual model I would add tests to ensure the data is clean and running properly.

 **Incremental loading**
 if this ran hourly: